Literacy Coalition of Palm Beach County: Recognition

-In March 2012, the Quantum Foundation honored the Literacy Coalition with a "Change Leader" award for the service that has been provided to the community through the Literacy AmeriCorps program.
-The Palm Beach County School District has honored the Coalition with Above and Beyond, and Business Partnership Award for its work with children attending elementary schools in disadvantaged District neighborhoods.
+In March 2012, the Quantum Foundation honored the Literacy Coalition with a "Change Leader" award for its service to the community through the Literacy AmeriCorps program.
+The Palm Beach County School District has honored the coalition with the Above and Beyond Award, and Business Partnership Award, for its work with children attending elementary schools in disadvantaged district neighborhoods.
 In 2005, the Literacy Coalition was one of 78 organizations selected nationally for the Bank of America Foundation's Neighborhood Builder Award for exhibiting "the highest standard in community building."
-The Children's Services Council of Palm Beach County awarded the group its annual Striving for Excellence Award, in recognition of the Coalition's outstanding governance and administration.
-The Literacy Coalition has earned their five consecutive 4-star rating from Charity Navigator.
+The Children's Services Council of Palm Beach County awarded the group its annual Striving for Excellence Award, in recognition of its outstanding governance and administration.
+The Literacy Coalition has earned five consecutive 4-star ratings from Charity Navigator.
 The Literacy Coalition was also among the first agencies to be certified by Nonprofits First, a Palm Beach County group advocating for efficiency in area nonprofit organization.